by-jp/www.byjp.me/content/posts/40th-puzzle-box/what-a-gift/index.md

 ## The projector

 There's only a few millimetres for each "slide" in these holes, so the photos are blurry at best, but here they are, on my wall, as I moved the light between them.
-(I've laid them out here in the same order as the photo of the puzzle box above, you can click on a bump up top, and it'll scroll to and highlight the relevant image here.)
+(I've laid them out here in the same order as the photo of the puzzle box above.
+You can click on a bump up top, and it'll scroll to and highlight the relevant image here.)

 <div class="circle-images">
   <img alt="a blurry picture of a mountain with three sharp peaks next to each other" id="bump-1" src="./bump-1.jpg">